 CloudFlare Registrar and Universal DNSSEC

-CloudFlare Registrar protects domains from being hijacked at the registry, but they’re still vulnerable to DNS man-in-the-middle attacks.
+CloudFlare Registrar protects domains from being hijacked at the registry, but they’re still vulnerable to DNS on-path attacks.
 Universal DNSSEC adds an additional layer of security by authenticating all DNS queries for your domains with cryptographic signatures.
 In cases where CloudFlare is both the registrar and the DNS provider of a domain, we can seamlessly deliver DNSSEC.
 As a result, all CloudFlare Registrar customers will have DNSSEC automatically enabled by default.

 Domain and Registrar Security Tool